koalaman/shellcheck/README.md

     $ cabal install

+Or if you intend to run the tests:

+    $ cabal install --enable-tests

 This will compile ShellCheck and install it to your `~/.cabal/bin` directory.

 Add this directory to your `PATH` (for bash, add this to your `~/.bashrc`):